Creating an Effective Digital Marketing Plan

 You Need to be Wherever Your Customer Is

 Effective marketing demands an effective multi-channel marketing strategy.
-Depending on your specific business, this might include retail stores, your website, direct mail, email, and text messaging, to name just a few.
+Depending on your specific business, this might include retail stores, your website, direct mail marketing, email, and text messaging, to name just a few.
 The idea is to reach out to prospective customers wherever they feel comfortable and at ease doing business with you, which is increasingly becoming more digital-oriented.
 To meet this consumer shift away from traditional advertising channels, small businesses on average are devoting about 50 percent of their total marketing budget to digital marketing.

 Your overall multi-channel marketing plan might even include traditional advertising channels, such as print and broadcast media, that support your digital marketing so long as these “old school” tactics can still effectively reach your target markets.